ForceGamer/arch-auto/README.md

 ## vbox-speed.sh
 An installer intended for Virtualbox.
 Requires much less user intervention and also installs the Guest Additions.
 ## post-install.sh
-A complete download, install, and setup of my favorite software.
+A complete download, install, and setup of my favorite software, after the Arch install is finished.